-Soils: The Compost Kitchen
+Environment (Soils): The Compost Kitchen

 Learn all about soils and how to create the best soil for plants to grow in.
 Soil is vital to plant growth and health.
 Different soils are also home to many living creatures and plant roots are a supportive part of this.
 In this activity students will design their own growing media.
 This can also be used as a class experiment to see whose soil grows the best plants.

-Why not extend this activity by carrying out the be a soil scientist activity in your school garden.
+Why not extend this activity by carrying out the Be a soil scientist activity in your school garden.